yaelatletl/-godot-gj-api-h/README.md

 `auto_auth()`

-Authenticates the user who play the game.
-It work only with html5 games on Gamejolt
+Authenticates the user who plays the game.
+It works only with html5 games on Gamejolt

 `auth_user(token, username)`